yuisofull/simple-socket-http-server/simple-proxy-server/readme.md

 2. Set your web browser or application to use the proxy server at `127.0.0.1:8888`.

 3. Access web resources as usual through your browser or application.
 The proxy server will handle caching and access control based on the configuration in `config.ini`.
+It will also serve static files directly when appropriate.

 4. Modify the `config.ini` file to customize cache time, whitelist URLs, and time restrictions according to your needs.